ZURICH

 Valérie Menoud

-Partner, Head of Investigations, Banking and Finance, Asset Management, Investigations, ESG, Commercial and Contracts
+Partner, Co-head of Investigations, Head of ESG, Banking and Finance, Asset Management, Investigations, ESG, Commercial and Contracts

 Cécile Berger Meyer